-Grilled Thai Marinated Maitake Mushrooms are glistening with a flavorful Asian marinade.
+This Maitake Mushroom recipe is a side dish to cherish.
+Thai Marinated Maitake mushrooms are glistening with a flavorful Asian marinade and the grilled mushrooms hold together perfectly as hearty slices.
 One of the best tasting sides for the grill or grill pan.
 You will be amazed!

 You know when you are planning a dinner for grilling and you would like to have an extra side dish for everyone?
 Well, this one is perfect.

 Who thinks of grilling a nice thick slice of an earthy marinated mushroom that tastes like an Asian specialty.
 Not many, not often but they should.
 The mushrooms also pick up the nice color of the marinade.

 Maitakes come to you as a big clump and for this dish, you make about 3/4″ thick slices straight through as you would a loaf of bread.

 See how pretty they are in the photo below?
 That is one clump and they slice apart very easily and they also hold together with no problem for grilling.